By Kira Jopp on Tue 11 January 2022

 Effective ventilation ensures there is constant air changes within the parameters of the classroom.
 There is a constant stream of fresh air circulated and polluted stale air is extracted from the room.
 It is known fact that poor indoor air quality is linked to many health conditions.
 The build-up of pollutants and Volatile Organic Compounds (VOC’s) contribute to highly polluted air that is inhaled by students and teachers.
 Cleaning products, sprays and glue are just some of the contributors to the poor atmosphere trapped in classrooms.
 Installing a ventilation system can help reduce the pollutant build up by removing toxic air.

 Poor indoor air quality is linked to decreased concentration levels.
 When 30 children are in one room there will be extremely high levels of CO2, which often exceeds the CIBSE guidelines maximum of 1500ppm.
-This will directly affect the performance and attention span of those in the room, causing tiredness, drowsiness, and a lack of concentration.
+This will directly affect the performance and attention span of those in the room, causing tiredness, drowsiness, and a lack of concentration and an increase to getting infected with Covid.
 Longer term exposure to polluted air can also lead to headaches, irritation of nose and throat, and coughs – sound familiar?

 Mechanical ventilation Units have inbuilt filters, that not only filter the air that is being exhausted, but the air that is being brought in from outside.
 High grade filters ePM10 70% (F7) are in place on the supply air in.
 Although we refer to ‘fresh air’ as the air coming in from outdoors, how fresh do you really think it is?
 Depending on your location and distance from towns, cities and busy roads, the air pollution differs.
 Filtering the air coming into the classroom ensures pollution levels are minimised and ‘fresh air’ really is coming in!